thaovyvle/Blog-Database/README.md

 - POST /post/\[postId\]/comment : Adds a comment to the end of the post and returns the commentId
 - GET /post/\[postId\]/comments : Returns all comments associated with a given postId
 - DELETE /post/\[postId\]/comment/\[commentId\] : Deletes the comment with the provided **commentId** on the post with the **postId**

-# WHAT TO SUBMIT

-Submit a video of no more than 4 minutes that walks through the code and demonstrates the routes making appropriate changes to the database.
-You may use any MongoDB client or simply mongosh to show the changes to the database after the queries are made.